 Click on the link to download and print >>> Jenga Feeling Words

 Once the blocks have feeling words on them, set them up as you would in a regular Jenga game.
 There are two variations to the set up.
 You can face the words in so that you can’t see them or you can face the words out so that most of them will be visible during the game.
 For kids who are particularly apprehensive of not being able to see the words on the inside, you can have them do the set-up so that they know what even the few hidden words are.

-One way to play this game is to have to describe the word that you pull out before placing it on top.
+One way to play this Jenga game is to describe the feeling word that you pull out before placing it on top.
 This is a nice introductory way to play and especially good for kids who don’t have a strong emotion word vocabulary.

-Another way to play this game is to have the person who draws the block have to describe a time or experience in their life when they felt that particular emotion.
-You can expand on this by having them explain how that felt and how they coped with that positive or negative feeling.
+Another way to play Feelings Jenga is to have the person who draws the block to describe a time or experience in their life when they felt that particular emotion.
+You can expand on this by having them explain how they felt and how they coped with that positive or negative feeling.

 If you know that this particular child is too vulnerable to be able to discuss certain emotions, it may be best to not include those words in the game the first few times you play.
 Ease into things at their pace.